punarinta/seo-friendly/doc/load-performance-optimizations.md

 ### inlineCss

-With this configuration enabled `react-snap` will inline critical CSS and stylesheet links will be loaded in a nonblocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).
+With this configuration enabled `seo-friendly` will inline critical CSS and stylesheet links will be loaded in a nonblocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).

 ### cacheAjaxRequests

-If you are doing AJAX requests (to the same domain), `react-snap` can cache this data in the window.
+If you are doing AJAX requests (to the same domain), `seo-friendly` can cache this data in the window.
 Think of it as a poor man's Redux rehydration.

 ### http2PushManifest

-`react-snap` can record all resources (scripts, styles, images) required for the page and write down this data to the JSON file.
+`seo-friendly` can record all resources (scripts, styles, images) required for the page and write down this data to the JSON file.
 You can use this JSON file to generate HTTP2 server pushes or Link headers.

 ### If you are using Redux